agraef/pure-lang/sphinx/puredomain/test/test_doc.rst

 There's also special markup for extern functions, macros, variables and constants.

-.. pure:extern:: puts s::string
+.. extern:: puts s::string

    Output a string on the terminal.

-.. pure:macro:: void (catmap f x) = do f x void (listmap f x) = do f x
+.. macro:: void (catmap f x) = do f x void (listmap f x) = do f x

    Helper macro to execute a list comprehension which is evaluated solely for its side-effects.
-This turns the implicit `map` of the comprehension into a `do` and thereby optimizes away the intermediate list result.

-.. pure:variable:: stdin
+.. variable:: stdin

    The standard input stream.
 This is a built-in variable.

-.. pure:constant:: c = 299792
+.. constant:: c = 299792

    A constant.
 The speed of light, what else?